 Melbourne is the gateway to the splendours of Victoria.
 In a day, you can visit the picturesque Bellarine or Mornington peninsulas with their beautiful ocean beaches on either side of Melbourne.
 The historic bayside villages of Portsea and Sorrento on the Mornington Peninsula and Queenscliff on the Bellarine Peninsula have long been popular playgrounds for Melburnians and all boast grand hotels and other stately buildings.

 Within a few hours’ drive of Melbourne, you can explore the Macedon Ranges, quaint spa country towns such as Daylesford and Hepburn Springs, the reconstructed goldmining village of Sovereign Hill at Ballarat, or the fairy penguins at Phillip Island.
+Rental Cars are best collected from Melbourne airport and East Coast Rentals has a great range ready for you to choose from.

 The Yarra Valley wineries are little more than an hour away.
 Many boast exquisite settings with superb restaurants – and you can stop at art galleries along the route and detour to the hills of the Dandenongs, pausing for Devonshire tea at one of the many European-style tea houses.